BernardoMG/line-server-network/README.md

 The application can also return a 500 status code with a proper error message if something happens that is not expected.

 ### 2. How will your system perform with a 1 GB file? a 10 GB file? a 100 GB file?
-The larger the file gets, the slower it starts.
+The larger the file gets, the slower it starts 🚨.
 This affects mainly the application boot process, i.e. collecting the byte offset of each line.
 I'd need to perform benchmarks and see if the application has the desired performance. **One of my focus was to gather the most efficient way to perform I/O operations in Ruby.**

 A **quick improvement** would be to split the file into smaller chunks and then parallelize the process.
 I'd use [Sidekiq Pro](https://github.com/mperham/sidekiq) because I've lots of experience with it and it's super efficient.